-I am counting down the days till my milestone birthday.
-I have found the months leading up to this event have brought many deep thoughts on life and what means the most to me.
-Things I have done and wish yet to accomplish and enjoy.
-It is the stuff that I thought I would have had opportunity to do thus far and have not had the chance or time that seem to fill my thoughts most of all.
+I am counting down the days till a birthday.
+I have found the months leading up to this event have brought many deep thoughts on life, analyzing what things mean the most to me.
+I mentally inventory things I have done and yet wish to accomplish and enjoy.
+It is the stuff that I thought I would have had opportunity to do thus far but not yet had the chance or time to that seem to most of all dominate my thoughts.
 I hope I can still do many of those things.

 I find I am a young-thinking person, I am younger in my imagination than the mirror shows me (although, many people swear I don't look my age.
 I thank them for the compliment... or the good talent of being a great liar!).

 I was shopping the other day, with my daughter.
 I love to have one-on-one time with each of my 3 kids.
 She reminds me a lot of myself in many circumstances.
-And I swear it was just only yesterday I was her age at her same school...really!!
+And I swear it was just only yesterday I was her age at her same school.
+Really!
 I was on the hunt for new work shoes for me (boring, ugly ones- darn it!).
-In one store we found a great dress for her (I love that she sometimes likes pretty clothes and pretty shoes, to balance out all the fun clothes she loves too!),
+In one store we found a great dress for her.
+I like that she enjoys pretty clothes and pretty shoes, in addition to her fun casual wardrobe.

 We also included a visit into a rather off-beat store that sells everything from pin-back buttons to novelty t-shirts to dresses to funky jewelry.
-It was at my request, I love almost every item in there and told her if I were 20 years younger I would buy nearly one of everything!!.... and she said "Wow Mom!, I would never guess you like the stuff in this store!"
-She did not say it in a way that she was shocked, but rather that she was happy I liked it and was wishing I felt I could still wear some of it.
-Very cool... although, there I go showing my age saying "cool".
-Geez!
+It was at my request.
+I love almost every item in there and told her if I were 20 years younger I would buy nearly one of everything!!.... and she said "Wow Mom!, I would never guess you like the stuff in this store!"
+She did not say it in a way that she was shocked, but rather that she was happy I liked it!